decameronn/faceX/README.md

 # faceX
 #### A basic face detection app.

-Initially, it will make use of the following libraries:
+It makes use of the following libraries:
   - opencv
   - scikit-image
   - scikit-learn
+It uses Viola-Jones classifier for frontal face detection.